kubbsnr/Global-Technology-Trends-Analysis-2021-2025-/README.md

 Use the time slicer to filter specific periods and observe dynamic changes.

-Author: Kübra Siner LinkedIn: [LinkedIn Profil Linkin]
+Author: Kübra Siner LinkedIn: https://www.linkedin.com/in/kübra-siner/